jorenham/optype/CONTRIBUTING.md

 ### Your First Code Contribution

-Ensure you have [uv](https://github.com/astral-sh/uv) installed.
+Ensure you have [`uv`][GH-UV] installed.
 Now you can install the dev dependencies:

 ```bash
 uv sync
 ```

+This will install all the dependencies needed to run the linters, type-checkers, and unit tests.

 ### Tox

-The linters and tests can easily be run with [tox](https://github.com/tox-dev/tox):
+The linters, type-checkers, and unit tests can easily be run with [`tox`][GH-TOX]:

 ```bash
 uvx tox p